Switching from an office environment to working from home requires more than just a change of mindset; you need a great spot to work from too.

-Whether you’re about to embark on the new adventure of working from home or you’re a veteran remote worker, these home office ideas will help inspire you to create your perfect home office.
+Whether you’re a “WFH” newbie or a veteran remote worker, these ideas should help to inspire you to create your perfect home office.

 Pick a separate space for your work environment